Uploading an object

 key

 : Name of the object in the bucket.
 This is a required parameter.
-The name format is as follows:- The name must be from 3 to 63 characters long.
+The name should match the following format:- It must be 2 to 63 characters long.

 - It may contain lowercase Latin letters, numbers, and hyphens.